Insights

 1. time for a change of perspective

 For SMEs and B2B companies, it is typical that the offering represents a complex interplay of hardware, software, technology and services for different markets and applications.
 In order to initiate a purchase decision, the customer must first grasp and decode the multitude of terms and levels of abstraction.
 To put it bluntly, it's a bit like giving someone a Rubik's Cube (the colorful square puzzle) as a task on a first date before you start talking.
-Each colourful square represents a (marketing) offer, but the overall picture remains unclear.
+Each colorful square represents a (marketing) offer, but the overall picture remains unclear.

 An intelligent brand and offer structure is not only an effective tool - it is the basis that determines the success of all other measures.